Mountain Biking in Pemberton

 Maps and Itineraries

-The Pemberton Valley Trail Association has their new trial map coming out this February, which will include a couple new blue trails including “Back Pains” and “Pacific” that Edward Witwicky built with some fun flowy single track and jumps.
+The Pemberton Valley Trail Association has their new trail map coming out this February, which will include a couple new blue trails including “Back Pains” and “Pacific” that Edward Witwicky built with some fun flowy single track and jumps.

 Other great trails are “Pioneer”, “Fizzy Pop”, “Rusty Trombone”, and “Moose Jah”.
 And there are many more!
 Check the Pemberton Valley Trail Association map for details.
 Most of the trails are Blue – Double Black Diamonds.
 There are plans to create some beginner trails in the works, but like everything else, it all comes down to funding and what the people want.
 So far, people in Pemberton come here for the epic rides: double black diamond stuff.
 See a complete list of trails on the Pemberton Valley Recreational Trail Map.